craigfrancis/framework/framework/0.1/doc/setup/config.md

 The intention of this constant is simply for encrypting information.

-Its also used to ensure sessions are valid for this websites... so avoiding session fixation, and sessions being created on other websites hosted on the same box ([notes](http://www.sitepoint.com/notes-on-php-session-security/)).
+It's also used to ensure sessions are valid for this websites... so avoiding session fixation, and sessions being created on other websites hosted on the same box ([notes](http://www.sitepoint.com/notes-on-php-session-security/)).

 ---